jh0ker/SPinfo/README.md

 5. run 'dotnet add package Telegram.Bot'
 6. run dotnet run to start the bot.

+### Use moderation service

+1. Place the User ID of the Moderation in the given space.
+2. The Moderator can send now messages to all Users by texting the BOT, who have subscribed by using the folowing Syntax:
+3. Send normal message, the end must be a valid coordinate (000.000000,000.000000)

 ## TODO
 Calculate the distance between 2 geo locations.
 Formular: